sdiehl/write-you-a-haskell/006_hindley_milner.md

 The heart of our language is then the ``exec`` function which imports all the compiler passes, runs them sequentially threading the inputs and outputs and eventually yielding a resulting typing environment and the evaluated result of the program.
-These are monoidal joined into the state of the interpreter and then the loop yields to the next set of inputs.
+These are monoidally joined into the state of the interpreter and then the loop yields to the next set of inputs.

 ```haskell